On the Complexity of Language Membership for Probabilistic Words: Poly-Slicewise Unambiguity

 Thus, bounded CFLs are poly-slicewise-unambiguous, even in ``combined complexity'':

-\begin{claimrep} Any polyslender CFL $L$ is poly-slicewise-unambiguous, and the algorithm $\mathcal{A}_L$ can be made to run in PTIME in the input length and in an input CFG representing~$L$. \end{claimrep}

-\begin{proof} Fix any CFG $\Gamma$ that recognizes the language.
+\begin{claim} Any polyslender CFL $L$ is poly-slicewise-unambiguous, and the algorithm $\mathcal{A}_L$ can be made to run in PTIME in the input length and in an input CFG representing~$L$. \end{claim} \begin{proof} Fix any CFG $\Gamma$ that recognizes the language.
 The algorithm $\mathcal{A}_L$ proceeds as follows.
 First, given the length $n \in \NN$, use \cref{prp:polyslender} to compute the explicit list of words $w_1, \ldots, w_m$ of $L \cap \Sigma^n$ in polynomial time.
 Then, build from this in linear time the CFG $S \rightarrow w_1 | \cdots | w_m$.
 This CFG recognizes $L \cap \Sigma^n$ by hypothesis, and it is immediate that it is unambiguous.
 Further, the entire process is in polynomial time in $\Gamma$ and~$n$. \end{proof}

 This implies the following combined tractability result of $\prob$ on bounded CFLs:

 \begin{corollary} The $\prob$ problem for polyslender CFLs is tractable in combined complexity. \end{corollary}

 Importantly, some polyslender CFLs are inherently ambiguous, such as $\{a^n b^m c^m \mid n, m \in \NN\} \cup \{a^n b^n c^m \mid n, m \in \NN\}$.
 Hence, this result covers some languages not covered by \cref{prp:cyk}.
 Also note that the results above adapt to any language which is ``constructively polyslender'' in the sense of \cref{prp:polyslender} (even beyond CFLs).